-The Github repository also contains functions for analysing retinal ganglion cells responses to the Chromatic integration stimulus.
+The Github repository also contains functions for analysing the retinal responses to Chromatic integration stimulus.

 Details of the applied stimuli and their reconstruction can be found in Section 2.

 1.1 Frame times

 In order to align recorded spike times and the timing of the stimulus, the time of appearance of specific stimulus frames for each stimulus is saved in the folder "frametimes".
 For each recorded stimulus inside this folder there is a .txt.
 The name of the file is defined as: